 Buhl is a tiny city located in the state of Minnesota.
 With a population of 947 people and just one neighborhood, Buhl is the 402nd largest community in Minnesota.

-Buhl is a blue-collar town, with 39.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Buhl is generally considered to be a blue-collar town.
+39.85% of the Buhl workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Buhl is a city of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Buhl who work in management occupations (11.25%), teaching (9.23%), and food service (8.67%).

 Being a small city, Buhl does not have a public transit system used by locals to get to and from work.